 Berries get all the love.
 Everyone wants an apple a day.
 Watermelon is the star in the summer along with peaches, plums, cherries and nectarines.
 You need a banana (no matter what the crazy people say) for potassium.
 Citrus gets used all year with a squeeze here and a squeeze there.
 But what about the pear?
 The poor pear … you just don’t hear much about them.
-I know, there is the occasional “poached” variety around the holidays…and of course, there is Meg Ryan’s description of what a pear tastes like in City of Angels:
+I know, there is the occasional “poached” variety around the holiday…and of course there is Meg Ryan’s description of what a pear tastes like in City of Angels:

 Maggie: Well, it tastes like a pear.
 You don’t know what a pear tastes like?